Nickelodeon Games and Sports for Kids: Pluto TV revival as NickGames

 On November 19, 2019, Viacom announced the addition of several new networks to its Pluto TV video streaming service, including a new network called NickGames.
-The network featured much of the older Nickelodeon game show programming carried by Nick GAS, along with newer Nickelodeon competition and reality programming produced after Nick GAS's demise.
+The network featured much of the older Nickelodeon game show programming carried by Nick GAS, along with newer Nickelodeon competition and reality programming produced after Nick GAS's shutdown.
+The network was removed on August 18, 2020.
+As of 2024, a similarly formatted channel exists under the title of No Parents Allowed, which includes Nickelodeon and non-Nickelodeon shows.